This page explains how to get involved and help with the FreeSWITCH documentation project.

 This is a great opportunity for non-programmers to contribute to FreeSWITCH and ensure that FreeSWITCH has great documentation to match the great code base.

 Do you know mod_callcenter inside-out?
 Have you tricked out the conference bridge to make it do neat, useful things?
 Are you a perl script wizard?

 You can help update the documentation of FreeSWITCH by joining the Docs Team, especially if you are an expert at a particular module or application of FreeSWITCH.

-Create a JIRA account if you haven't already.This allows you to access Confluence and all the Atlassian applications associated with the FreeSWITCH™ project.
+- Create a JIRA account if you haven't already.This allows you to access this Confluence wiki for the FreeSWITCH™ project.